 One of the main reasons I have always used the Canon 5D classic mk1 for wedding photography is because the image from the camera is unique and I have not used another camera that produces a similar look.

-I have always used Adobe Lightroom after the wedding to edit my RAW files and produce a very neutral JPG files ready for the bride and groom to view.
+I use Adobe Lightroom after the wedding to edit my RAW files and produce a very neutral JPG files ready for the bride and groom to view.

 By standardising my camera and settings and working in manual mode at every wedding I am able to produce a very consistent look and feel to my images.

-I did try the 5D mk2 for a while but prefer the image from the classic mk1.
+I tried the 5D mk2 for a while but prefer the image from the classic mk1.
 I like to reproduce the look of some of my favourite films like Ilford HP5 using the mk1.
 At ISO1600 I can reproduce the look of HP5.

 Does the Canon 5D Classic